← Back to work

 Instagram Events

-Adding an event discovery feature to Instagram — enabling users to create, discover, and engage with events seamlessly within the platform.
+Adding an event discovery feature to Instagram - letting users create, discover, and engage with events seamlessly, without ever leaving the platform.

 Role